Jbleezy/BO2-Reimagined/README.md

 * Every player starts with 10000 points
 * Decreased stun time by enemy players from 0.75 seconds to 0.5 seconds
 * Players can be stunned by enemy players while already stunned
+* Points awarded for stunning enemy players that are damaged
 * Teams win rounds by getting all enemy players down
 * First team to win 3 rounds wins the game